alipastor-dev/alipastor-dev/README.md

 # Hi, I'm Ali Pastor Ferrer 👋

 I am a *Systems Engineering student* at Universidad Nacional Abierta (UNA) in Venezuela.
-My professional goal is to become a *Junior Python Backend Developer*, focusing on building scalable, reliable, and well-tested software.
+My professional goal is to become a *Python Backend Developer*, focusing on building scalable, reliable, and well-tested software.

 ### 🚀 About Me
 - 🎓 Currently in my first semester of *Systems Engineering*.